 - You and God are collaborators.

-- There is a rejection about being passive about the life you were assigned.
+- There is a rejection of being passive about the life you were assigned.
 You should be Manifesting the life you deserve.
 Getting on your knees and praying is not enough.
 Piously following the text is not enough for the spiritual formula.
 You have to put in the work and you will only ever reap what you sow.
 God wants a dialogue, not just praise or prayers.

 - Spirituality seems to be really concerned with accountability.
 You admit to your wrongdoings and you don’t get away with anything.
-You have Karmic debts to pay and once paid they lead to karmic retribution.
+You have Karmic debts to pay and once paid they lead to Karmic retribution.

 - Another ongoing conversation is letting go of anxiety, angst, grief, trauma, and sadness any way you can.
 If you have to cry it out, hydrate yourself with water, write it, burn sage… It does not matter hanging on to these emotions is the same as poison.
 The message is Release it.

 - Spread Love and Light